1982 Jaguar XJ-S H.E. coupe

 “Never has a more exciting car been offered with so much, to so few.”

 Performance was quite respectable for the almost 4,000-pound coupe: 0-60 in about 8.0 seconds.
-Despite the efficiency upgrades, mileage remained what you might expect from a V12—14 city/22 highway by the standards of the day (13/20 by today’s standards).
+Despite the efficiency upgrades, mileage remained what you might expect from a V12—14 city/22 highway by the day’s standards (13/20 by today’s measures).
+A 24-gallon gas tank meant that an XJ-S owner could expect a range of between 355 and 385 miles with a 10% fuel reserve.

 XJS